Hiking Wales

 This trip is for women who have some experience hiking and want to combine hiking with immersion in the history and culture of the area.
 We spend 3-6 hours hiking on most days at elevations ranging from sea level to 3560' (Mt.
 Snowdon is the highest elevation, ascent is by historic train).
 Hiking in Wales is quite varied from good mountain footpaths to uneven ground.
 Rating: 1 2 [3] 4 5 .
 A rating of 3 requires aerobic conditioning for a minimum of 30 - 45 minutes 3 to 4 days a week.

-On this trip we combine hiking in Wales' three very different National Parks with learning about its history and culture.
-In addition to hiking we'll visit Wales most famous castles, have a home-hosted dinner, and visit St Davids, one of the highlights of any Welsh visit.
+On this trip we combine hiking in Wales' three very different landscapes while learning about its history and culture.
+In addition to hiking we'll visit Wales most famous castles, visit St Davids, one of the highlights of any Welsh visit, and explore majestic and tranquil sites from mountain to sea.

 We'll be staying in locally owned inns and lodges, in double occupancy rooms with en suite bathrooms.
 Please note: Not all lodgings have elevators (lifts).
 It is essential that you following the packing list closely, pack light and be able to handle your own luggage, including carrying up multiple stairs.